Sewer System Drain Backups & Repair Houston

 Does your toilet overflow when you use your washing machine?
 It may seem like your home has lost its mind, but these are all just signs that there is a stoppage in your home’s main line.

-Every drain in your home - your sink drains, shower drains, tub drains, washing machine drains, and toilets- are connected to your home’s main sewer line.
+Every drain in your home - your sink drains, shower drains, tub drains, washing machine drains, and toilets- are connected to your home’s main sewer line in Houston.

 First floor tub drains and first floor standalone shower drains are almost always where homeowners first notice sewage backup because they are the closest drains to the main line.
 If your home doesn’t have a tub or shower on the first floor, then the toilets on the first floor of your home will make gurgling noises, and possibly overflow with water whenever you take a shower, use a sink, or wash clothes or dishes.

 Having sewer water come back up through a fixture is a nightmare for some, but the Houston sewer stoppage experts here at John Moore are here to stop the problem and prevent it from ever happening again.